syatsuzuka/sample_nqueen/README.md

-# Sample code for RNN (Recurrent Neural Network)
+# Sample code for Neural Network
-This is a sample code to solve N Queen Puzzle using RNN.
+This is a sample code to solve N Queen Puzzle using neural network.
 You can read [Wikipedia - Eight Queens Puzzle](https://en.wikipedia.org/wiki/Eight_queens_puzzle) to know what N Queen Puzzle is.
 Here, I also included the calculation result not for 8 queens puzzle, but 100 queens puzzle, and you can see the demo from [Youtube](https://youtu.be/vjqxFXPdiHY).

 In order to compile GUI edition, you need to install X11 library.